OpenRiskNet/workshop/wp2-deployment-workshop-2019/exercise-b/README.md

     oc login https://dev.openrisknet.org:8443 --token=1234

 ## Creating a namespace (project)
-Use the command-line to create a project.
+Use the command-line to create a project: -

     oc new-project user99-exerciseb'

-Replace `user99` with your actual username (similarly for other commands in this exercise which refer to `user99`.
+Replace `user99` with your actual username (similarly for other commands in this exercise which refer to `user99`).
 Project names in OpenShift have global scope so we must have unique names, hence why we include the username as part of the project name.

 >   Using `--display-name` and `--description` is preferred but optional.